Raining on the Rock

 In 2014, Chris Johnston from Sydney Morning Herald called "Raining on the Rock" one of the best songs on John Williamson's best albums.
-It's also been references as an unofficial Australian anthem.
+It has also been referenced as an unofficial Australian anthem.

 Track listing

 1998 version

 In 1998, Williamson re-recorded "Raining on the Rock" with Warren H Williams, for Williams' second studio album Country Friends and Me.

 At the ARIA Music Awards of 1998, Williamson and Williams performed the song.
-The song was nominated for ARIA Award for Best Indigenous Release The song was nominated for vocal collaboration of the year at the 1999 Country Music Awards of Australia, where the duo again performed the track in front of 6,000 fans where they received a standing ovation.
+The song was nominated for Best Indigenous Release The song was nominated for vocal collaboration of the year at the 1999 Country Music Awards of Australia, where the duo again performed the track in front of 6,000 fans where they received a standing ovation.

 At the 1998 National Indigenous Music Awards, the song won Single Release of the Year.